 \section{\texttt{FlipDyn-Con} for LQ Problems}

-To address continuous state spaces arising in the \texttt{FlipDyn-Con} game, we restrict our attention to a linear dynamical system with quadratic costs (LQ problems).
-Furthermore, we segment our analysis into two distinct cases: a $1$-dimensional (scalar) and an $n$-dimensional system.
-The dynamics of a linear system at time instant $k \in \mathcal{K}$, when the defender has taken over satisfies
+To address computational complexity of continuous state spaces arising in the \texttt{FlipDyn-Con} game, we restrict our attention to linear dynamical system with quadratic costs (LQ problems).
+Furthermore, we segment our analysis into two distinct cases: a scalar and an $n$-dimensional system.
+The state evolution of a linear system at any time instant $k \in \mathcal{K}$, under the defender's control satisfies: